payallenka/eventfront/README.md

 - No email or push notification integration.
 - Limited user roles (admin/user) and no granular permissions.
 - No support for offline usage or PWA features.

+## Evaluator Instructions

+1. **Register as an Admin:**
+   - On the login page, register a new account and select the admin role (if available).
+   - Admins can create, edit, and delete events, attendees, and tasks.

+2. **Register as a User:**
+   - Log out and register a new account as a regular user.
+   - Users can view all events and all tasks, and update task status.

+3. **Test Functionality:**
+   - As an admin, perform event, attendee, and task management actions.
+   - As a user, verify you can view and update all tasks (not just your own).
+   - All changes should reflect in real time for both roles.

+4. **Switch Roles:**
+   - Log in and out to switch between admin and user accounts to observe role-based access and UI changes.